dlt-hub/dlt/docs/website/blog/2024-02-06-practice-api-sources.md

 - Ideally the api should have some use case that you are modelling and showing the data for
 - Ideally, you build end to end pipelines to showcase extraction, ingestion, modelling and displaying data.

-his article outlines 10 APIs, detailing their use cases, any free tier limitations, and authentication needs.
+This article outlines 10 APIs, detailing their use cases, any free tier limitations, and authentication needs.

 ## APIs Overview